 Chris was known for drinking and smoking a lot, whereas Peter can't drink much and doesn't smoke.
 Plus, Chris supported the Iraq War, bucking the left-wing consensus, whereas Peter opposed it, bucking the...
 Uncanny.

 The Filipino brothers Juan and Antonio Luna.
-Juan was a painter while Luna was a general and a chemist.
+Juan was a painter while Antonio was a general and a chemist.
 Oddly, they both were good at fencing, and would often spar with each other.
 Antonio in particular was reputed to be so good that anyone who was not Juan would end up dead dueling him.
 They also both had a hot-blooded streak: Antonio's temper was so explosive that his men were scared of him (especially when his face contorted so much he got the nickname "Cafre" for it) and Juan, though calmer than his brother, murdered his wife and mother-in-law.

 George W. and Jeb Bush.
 Both are Republican politicians, true, but George is (by all accounts) a very personable man who parlayed his youthful love for the bottle and a certain white powder into a deeply-held religious faith.
 Jeb (by all accounts) is somewhat less personable (though not half as detached as their father), and seems not to be half as religious as his brother.
 Oh, and one is seen as being rather stupid (although some see this as Obfuscating Stupidity), and the other is quite intelligent and certified political whiz.